Ohtani, 3 other Angels homer in 9-2 win over White Sox

 RARE DAY OFF FOR TROUT

 Mike Trout was given the day off Sunday and the previous day he was the designated hitter.
-Brad Ausmus said with upcoming heat in Texas and four games in three days (including a doubleheader with a makeup game Tuesday) he wanted his star to recharge.
+Ausmus said with upcoming heat in Texas and four games in three days (including a doubleheader with a makeup game Tuesday) he wanted him to recharge.
 Albert Pujols also had Sunday off.

 TRAINER’S ROOM